doriszh0/cse15l-lab-reports/Week-1-Lab-Report.md

 5) If this is the first time you are connecting to this server, the terminal will then output a message about authenticity and ask you: `Are you sure you want to continue connecting (yes/no/[fingerprint])?`.
 Type in `yes`.

-> Note: Skip this if this is not your first time.
+> Note: You can skip this if this is not your first time.

 <br/>

-6) You will then have to enter your password to your cse15L account next to where it says `Password:`.
+6) You will then have to enter your password to your CSE15L account next to where it says `Password:`.

 > Note: If you just changed the password, it may take a while (maybe even up to an hour) for the password change to take effect.